ligolang/CMTAT-Ligo/README.md

 The *Snapshots* module provides the `scheduleSnapshot` function which allows to schedule snapshots (in the future).
 When the Transfer entrypoint (or Mint Burn) is called it updates the total supply and account balances inside the current snapshot.

-TODO  ==== This update is done before the execution of the transfer, thus snapshots represents the balance before the transfer is done.
+ATTENTION !
+This update is done before the execution of the transfer, thus snapshots represents the balance before the transfer is done.
+This update is also done before `mint` and `burn` fonctions.

 The *Snapshots* module provides the `rescheduleSnapshot` function to modify when a snapshot is scheduled (the scheduled snapshots cannot be re-ordered).